 5 Tips To Write SEO Friendly Content That Ranks Well In Google Searching

-If you’re in the content My Pro Blog marketing, then one of the main goals is to use content to draw more visitors to your site.
-Now, social media is obviously a good way to do this, particularly if you’re starting.
+If you’re in the content, My Pro Blog marketing, one of the main goals is to use content to draw more visitors to your site.
+Social media is a good way to do this, particularly if you’re starting.
 What you should always be thinking about as well, however, is Search Engine Optimization.

-For, if you can make certain that your page ranks well in some of the important keywords to your industry, you’ll be able to get a constant stream of traffic coming to your website without you having to pay a cent for any of them.
-Now, obviously, that’s a fantastic position to be in.
-The only problem is that ‘ranking well’ in this case means appearing very high up in the search results.
+If you can ensure that your page ranks well in some of the important keywords in your industry, you’ll get a constant stream of traffic coming to your website without paying a cent for any of them.
+Now, that’s a fantastic position to be in.
+The only problem is that ‘ranking well’ means appearing very high in search results.
 After all, research finds that the first position gets 33% of the attention, while the first page gets 95% of the clicks.
-And as you don’t want to be competing for scraps, that means you have to get yourself in there.
+And as you don’t want to compete for scraps, you have to get yourself in there.
 How do you do that?

 READ MORE :